 Join My Journey

 Unbelievable as it may seem, this journey started almost thirty years ago.
-Somewhere around 1994, I actually finished the first version and copyrighted it.
+Somewhere around 1992, I actually finished the first version of Thunder on the Moor and copyrighted it.
 At that point, It consisted of about 300 pages and made up one book.

 I preceded to send out query letters to agents, receiving an encouraging one from time to time, but no successes?
-So I put it away for awhile, taking it out from time to time, then returning it to its box until I had more time.
-After all, I had growing boys and a job to take care of.
+So I put it away for awhile, taking it out again every once in a while, then returning it to its box until I had more time.
+After all, I had growing boys and a full-time job to take care of.

 Stay tuned for periodic updates.

-First of all, I want to thank my sons, who have always encouraged me to pursue my love of writing, eventhough they say I only write about men in kilts.
-Hmmm . . . not strictly true since the Border Reivers didn't wear kilts.
+First of all, I want to thank my family, who have always encouraged me to pursue my love of writing, even though my sons say I only write about men in kilts.
+Hmmm . . . not strictly true since the Border Reivers didn't wear kilts, but I get what they mean.

 Next, I'd like to thank my friends, Dee, Mary, Terry, and Colette, who read and reread my endless revisions and gave honest critiques of the chapters as they read them.